-In the bi-level coaches, reserve a seat on the main level because the stairs to the upper level can be difficult to navigate if you are traveling with heavy baggage, children, or have mobility issues.
+In the bi-level train coaches, reserve a seat on the main level.
+Climbing the stairs to the upper level can difficult if have heavy baggage, children, or mobility issues.

 7. The Washroom Can Be Wild

-The trains often travel at high speeds and don’t always move in a straight line – pack hand sanitizer, tissues, and toilet seat covers if you are traveling with children.
+The trains often travel at high speeds and don’t always move in a straight line.
+I suggest packing hand sanitizer, tissues, and toilet seat covers if you are traveling with children.

 8. Use Scotty OBB to Plan Train Travel